Craig Morton: Super Bowl

-Coaching career and later life
+Coaching career, later life, and death

 Following his playing career, Morton served as head coach for the Denver Gold of the United States Football League (USFL).
 He was a voter in the Harris Interactive College Football Poll, a component of college football's now-defunct Bowl Championship Series.

 In 2008, he co-authored a book with Denver Post writer Adrian Dater entitled "Then Morton Said to Elway..." - The Best Denver Broncos Stories Ever Told.
 The book was published by Triumph Books.

+Morton died in a hospital in Greenbrae, California, on May 9, 2026, at the age of 83.